 If it’s in your budget and size considerations, the Brother PE800 embroidery-only machine is a nice jump up from the Brother PE535.

 In addition to a 5″x7″ embroidery area, it features 138 designs and 11 fonts (7 in English compared to 6 on the Brother PE535.)
-With an embroidery speed of 650 stitches per minute, it’s also faster than the PE535 when it comes to embroidering.
+With an embroidery speed of 650 stitches per minute, it’s also faster than the PE535 in embroidering.

 It also offers the ability to combine designs on the LCD screen.
-Meaning you can use the built-in designs to add a border to a monogram, for instance, without using embroidery software.
+This means you can use the built-in designs to add a border to a monogram, for instance, without using embroidery software.
 This is slightly different from the smaller hoop-sized Brother machines.

 And if you’re looking for more than just embroidery, the sewing and embroidery combo version of the Brother PE800 is the Brother SE1900, which is sometimes less expensive and also one of the best 5×7 embroidery machines.

 Because the embroidery machine’s carriage resides inside the workspace, it has less embroidery area to the left, making it take up less space.

 Furthermore, you can import designs via USB and edit onscreen like the Brother machines.
 Onscreen editing features include changing sizes, rotating, and mirror imaging.

-If you are looking for a larger hoop size or increased features, consider the Janome MC500E or Janome MC9850, which is a combination machine.
+If you are looking for a larger hoop size or increased features, consider the Janome MC500E or Janome MC9850, a combination machine.
 With these two, you’ll notice a SIGNIFICANT increase in automatic features and embroidery options.